 Gail comes out for her speech and Allie comes out as an invited guest.

 Kim talks about wanting to wrestle eighteen years ago and finding a wrestling school so she could do just that.
-We get the required YOU DESERVE IT chants, even though no one deserves as much praise as Gail gets around here.
-She thanks the women who helped pave the way to get her here (Trish Stratus, Lita, Molly Holly, Awesome Kong) and she's at peace with her decision.
+We get the required YOU here (Trish Stratus, Lita, Molly Holly, Awesome Kong) and she's at peace with her decision.